 - Ten days later, repeat the foliar spray again.

-- Apply 1 tablespoon diluted in water per foot of plant height per plant.
+- Dilute 1 tbsp.
+Epsom salt in water for every foot of plant height per plant.